sethgeyer/rake-warmup/README.md

     end

 When other developers read the tasks you write, they have a nice a summary of what the task does.
 Another nice feature of using the `desc` method is that it allows developers to see the summary of the rake tasks you write directly from the command line, without having to look at the Rakefile itself.

-- rake commands (-T, ...)
+After adding the desc line above the greet task, running the `rake -T` looks like this:

+    |ruby-2.1.1@gschool| Hunters-MacBook-Pro in ~/gschool/dev/warmups/rake-warmup
+    ± |master ✗| → rake -T
+    rake greet  # Print a nice greeting

+Nice!
+This is especially helpful since sometimes rake tasks are defined in many different files, and without `rake -T` you would have to go a track them down yourself.

+Try running `rake -T` from the command line.

+Do you see the rake tasks you wrote listed?
+Unless you added a desc to the tasks you wrote, you won't see them listed by `rake -T`.
+The reason is that `rake -T` only lists rake tasks that have a description.
+Add a desc to each of you

-    - -T
+rake -T
-    - --dry-run
-    - --help to see all options

 - namespaces

+- prerequisites

 - environment variables
-- prerequisites

 - default tasks?

-- anything else?
-- only running a task one time
+## Wrapup

+That is all for this warmup, but there is a lot more to rake.